Tips for Preventing Student Burnout

 Reverse

-You don’t always have to be moving, catching up, or optimizing yourself and your surrounds 24/7.
-Let yourself just be and reflect as this is sometimes exactly what your body and mind need most.
+Acknowledge the damage and reverse it by managing stress and seeking support.
+You don’t always have to move, catch up, or optimize yourself and your surroundings 24/7.
+Let yourself be and reflect, as this is sometimes exactly what your body and mind need most.
 Disconnect and take regular breaks where decompressing is the only objective.
-By doing this regularly, you’ll have more energy to make progress when you need it most.
+Doing this regularly gives you more energy to make progress when required.

 Resilience